Differentiable Inductive Logic Programming in High-Dimensional Space

 \section{Methodology}

 We now outline the methodological differences between our implementations of differentiable inferencing and $\delta$ILP; We \textbf{(i)} assign weights \textit{per literal}, \textbf{(ii)} use slightly different logical operators, \textbf{(iii)} use more precise measures of training outcomes, and \textbf{(iv)} use a slightly different method of batching examples.
-We cover these differences below.